Subdomain Finder

 Know Your Subdomains

-Each subdomain you create increases the number of entry points into your systems.
-Whether it is used for development, testing, marketing, or older applications, a forgotten or poorly configured subdomain can become an easy target for attackers.
+Whether it's used for development, testing, or older applications, a forgotten or poorly configured subdomain can become an easy target for attackers.

 Subdomains often host different services, have separate access controls, or link to third-party tools.
 If one is not properly secured or monitored, it can expose data, open the door to attackers, or even be taken over.